Team-AB-DevOps/campaign-codex/docs/Security Analysis.md

 **Defenses Applied:**

--   `SameSite=Strict` prevents cookies from being sent with cross-origin requests
+-   `SameSite=Lax` prevents cookies from being sent with cross-origin POST requests
 -   `HttpOnly` prevents JavaScript access to cookies
 -   `SecurePolicy=Always` in production ensures cookies are only sent over HTTPS